clipperhouse/uax29/README.md

 Any time our code operates on individual words, we are tokenizing.
 Often, we do it ad hoc, such as splitting on spaces, which gives inconsistent results.
 Best to do it consistently.

+### Conformance

+We use the official [test suites](https://unicode.org/reports/tr41/tr41-26.html#Tests29), thanks to [bleve](https://github.com/blevesearch/segment/blob/master/tables_test.go).
+Status:

+![Go](https://github.com/clipperhouse/uax29/workflows/Go/badge.svg)

 ### Performance

 `uax29` is designed to work in constant memory, regardless of input size.
 It buffers input and streams tokens.
-(For example, I am showing a maximum resident size of 8MB when processing a 300MB file, on my laptop.)
+(For example, I am showing a maximum resident size of 8MB when processing a 300MB file.)

 Execution time is `O(n)` on input size.
 It can be I/O bound; you can control I/O and performance implications by the `io.Reader` you pass to `NewScanner`.

-In my local testing (Mac laptop), `uax29/words` processes around 2MM tokens per second of English wiki text.
+In my local testing (Mac laptop), `uax29/words` processes around 3MM tokens per second of English wiki text.

-### Conformance

-We use the official [test suites](https://unicode.org/reports/tr41/tr41-26.html#Tests29), thanks to [bleve](https://github.com/blevesearch/segment/blob/master/tables_test.go).
-Status:

-![Go](https://github.com/clipperhouse/uax29/workflows/Go/badge.svg)

 ### Status